 Where: Hyde Park LookOut Discovery Centre; nearest tube Marble Arch and Hyde Park Corner

-When: Various dates, see website for details; These are drop-in events that take place between 11am – 3pm – storytelling sessions take place at 12pm, 1pm and 2pm.
-Free.
+When: Various dates, see website for details; These are drop-in events that take place between 11am – 3pm.
+Free

 Where: ZSL London Zoo; nearest tube

-When: The Summer of Colour runs from 23 July to 31 August.
+When: The BIG Summer of Fun runs from 22 July to 3 September

 Family events at the British Museum

 The brilliant British Museum is running a number of family workshops and events over the summer holidays.
-These include making masks inspired by objects from Japan, creating an Egyptian-themed family photo, out-of-hours tours to China, ancient Egypt and Ancient Greece and even a museum sleepover.
-Don’t miss the Festival of Archaeology, which takes place on 16 July.
+These include making masks inspired by objects from Ancient Greece and Persia, creating an Ancient Greece or Persian-themed family photo, out-of-hours tours to China, ancient Egypt and Ancient Greece, and the chance to explore the world of Ancient Greece through Minecraft.

 Where: The British Museum; nearest tubes Tottenham Court Road, Holborn, Russell Square and Goodge Street